Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 To colorize Synthetic Aperture Radar (SAR) images, Wang~\etal~\cite{wang2018generating} proposed SAR-GAN.
 The network uses a cascaded generative adversarial network as its underlying architecture.
 The input SAR images are first denoised from speckles and then colorized to produce high-quality visible images.
-The generator of SAR-GAN~\cite{wang2018generating} consists of a despeckling subnet and colorization subnet.
-The output of the despeckling subnet is a noise-free SAR image that is further processed by the colorization subnet to produce a colorized image.
+The generator of SAR-GAN~\cite{wang2018generating} consists of a despeckling subnet and a colorization subnet.
+The despeckling subnet produces a noise-free SAR image, which the colorization subnet further processes to produce a colorized image.

-The despeckling sub-network consists of eight convolutional layers with batch normalization~\cite{ioffe2015batch}, an activation function, and an element-wise division residual layer.
+The despeckling sub-network is made up of eight convolutional layers, an activation function, an element-wise division residual layer, and batch normalization~\cite{ioffe2015batch}.
 First, the speckle component in the SAR image is estimated and forwarded to the residual layer.
 To generate a noise-free image, a residual layer equipped with skip connections performs component-wise division of the input SAR image by the estimated speckle.
-The colorization sub-network utilizes a symmetric encoder-decoder architecture with eight convolutional layers and three skip connections that enable the network's input and output to share low-level characteristics.
+The colorization sub-network has a symmetric encoder-decoder architecture with three skip connections and eight convolutional layers.
+This lets the input and output of the network share low-level properties.

 The ADAM~\cite{kingma2014adam} optimization technique is adopted for training the entire network.
-The discriminator component of SAR-GAN~\cite{wang2018generating} utilizes a hybrid loss function, developed by combining the pixel-level $\ell_1$ loss with the adversarial loss.
-SAR-GAN~\cite{wang2018generating} is tested on 85 out of 3292 synthetic images as well as real SAR images. .
+The discriminator component of SAR-GAN~\cite{wang2018generating} uses a hybrid loss function developed by combining the pixel-level $\ell_1$ loss with the adversarial loss.
+SAR-GAN~\cite{wang2018generating} is tested on 85 out of 3292 synthetic images, as well as real SAR images.